Tomu Uchida

-Tomu Uchida (内田吐夢, Uchida Tomu), born Tsunejirō Uchida, was a Japanese film director and screenwriter.
+Tomu Uchida (内田吐夢, Uchida Tomu), born Tsunejirō Uchida (内田常次郎), was a Japanese film director and screenwriter.
 Uchida chose the stage name Tomu, a transliteration of the English Tom, written in Kanji characters meaning "to spit out dreams".

 Biography

 Early career

 After leaving junior high school in Okayama prematurely, Uchida started acting in films of the short-lived Taishō Katsuei studio in 1920, later moving to Nikkatsu in 1926.
-In 1927, he gave his directorial debut with Kyōsō mikkakan (lit.
-"Three days of competition").
-In the following years, Uchida worked in a variety of genres: the tendency film Ikeru ningyo (lit.
-"Living dolls"), which is regarded as one of the first of its kind, the satirical comedy and period film Adauchi senshu (lit.
-"Vengeful player", 1931) and the gangster film Policeman (Keisatsukan, 1933), Uchida's only surviving complete silent film, which film historians described as "a perfect pastiche, well ahead of its time" (Noël Burch) and "incredibly stylish" (Alexander Jacoby).
-His political stance has been described by critics as moving back and forth between the left and the right: while Ikeru ningyo and Adauchi senshu were considered "progressive", his 1933 propaganda film on Manchuria, Sakebu Ajia (lit.
-"Asia cries out"), was supported by the Japanese military, and Policeman depicted Japanese Communist Party members as gangsters.
+In 1927, he gave his directorial debut with Kyōsō Mikkakan (lit.
+"Three Days of Competition").
+In the following years, Uchida worked in a variety of genres: the tendency film Ikeru Ningyo (lit.
+"Living Dolls"), which is regarded as one of the first of its kind, the satirical comedy and period film Adauchi Senshu (lit.
+"Vengeful Player", 1931) and the gangster film Policeman (Keisatsukan, 1933), Uchida's only surviving complete silent film, which film historians described as "a perfect pastiche, well ahead of its time" (Noël Burch) and "incredibly stylish" (Alexander Jacoby).
+His political stance has been described by critics as moving back and forth between the left and the right: while Ikeru Ningyo and Adauchi Senshu were considered "progressive", his 1933 propaganda film on Manchuria, Sakebu Ajia (lit.
+"Asia Cries Out"), was supported by the Japanese military, and Policeman depicted Japanese Communist Party members as gangsters.

 Uchida's films met with growing critical acclaim: Kagirinaki Zenshin (1937), based on an idea by Yasujirō Ozu, and Earth (1939) were elected by Kinema Junpo magazine as the best films of the respective year.
 The latter was praised for its realistic depiction of the lives of poor Meiji-period tenant farmers.
 At the same time, it served official propaganda causes as part of the government's policy to focus on domestic agriculture after the beginning of the Second Sino-Japanese War.
 Regarded as Uchida's most famous pre-war film, it is extant only in incomplete prints.

 In 1941, Uchida quit the Nikkatsu studio and travelled to China for 80 days, stating that he "wanted to go and just went there".
 He later joined Masahiko Amakasu's Manchukuo Film Association and visited Manchuria in 1943, planning a propaganda film to glorify Manchuria's invasion by the Japanese Kantōgun Tank Division, which was never realised.
 Uchida travelled to Manchuria again in May 1945, the official reason being that he wanted to apologise to Amakasu that the planned film had not been produced.
 Japan surrendered in August 1945, and Uchida, after a temporary internment, became active in lecturing young Chinese filmmakers, sometimes hindered by fights between nationalist and communist forces, but also forced to physical labour and Maoist indoctrination.
 In 1953, he returned to Japan, now 55 years old.